 Instead of outlining every single detail about a product, I can help clients boil it down to the most important points to mention during that 30-second ad or outbound phone message.

-Making the clients’ life easier is the overall aim of any seasoned voice-over actor, and most of us will have no problem playing the roles of director, editor, writer and consultant to ensure exactly that.
+Making the clients’ life easier is the overall aim of any seasoned voice over actor, and most of us will have no problem playing the roles of director, editor, writer and consultant to ensure exactly that.
 If you’d like me to help you with one of your upcoming projects, please contact me for a voice-over services quote, custom audition or to discuss what you need.